emberjs/data/CONTRIBUTING.md

 If you are unsure if something is a bug, the `#ember-data` channel on [Discord](https://discord.gg/zT3asNS) is a great place to ask for help!

-#### Testing EmberData source directly
+#### Testing EmberData source directly in your Application

-You can use package linking to test checkouts of ember-data.
+You can use package linking to test checkouts of ember-data against your application locally.
 This applies to consuming ember-data directly within an ember application.
 It will not work in your application if you are consuming ember-data through an addon (transitive dependency problem).
 This approach also presumes consuming all of ember-data.
-You can link to individual packages within this monorepo as well.

 1. clone this repository or another fork
 2. install dependencies: `pnpm install`